 - 1. High Seats: As physical distancing cannot be maintained, double high seats should currently not be used, unless by two members of the same household or until relevant restrictions ease. - 2.
 The Stalk: Whether walking or crawling, the client and guide should maintain an appropriate distance, ideally in file one behind the other.
 It is possible to do this while maintaining two metres separation between client and guide. - 3.
 The Gralloch: The gralloch should be undertaken by one person only to ensure two metres separation is maintained.
 Gloves would normally be worn.
 Where assistance is required, individuals should consider wearing face coverings. - 4.
 The Recovery: If more than one person is required to drag and / or load the beast into a vehicle, or onto a pony, individuals should consider wearing gloves and facemasks to reduce the risk of transmission.
 Where possible, the guide should drive the vehicle containing the beast and equipment while the client walks alongside. - 5.
 Photographs: If photographs of the client are to be taken, disposable gloves could be used when handling the client's phone or camera.
 Alternatively, mini tripods or 'selfie sticks' could be used. - 6.
-Hygiene: Both client and guide should consider wearing gloves and face coverings during the stalk and should avoid touching their face.
-Hand sanitiser should be used once gloves are removed on completion of both the gralloch and the stalk. - 5.
-Accommodation: Where overnight accommodation is offered or required please refer to The Tourism and Hospitality checklist here.
-Consideration should be given to the Good to Go scheme.
+Hygiene: Both client and guide are encouraged to wear gloves and face coverings during the stalk and should avoid touching their face.
+Hand sanitiser should be used once gloves are removed on completion of both the gralloch and the stalk. - 7.
+Accommodation: Those seeking overnight accommodation should make themselves aware of the current restrictions with respect to staying in different types of commercial accommodation businesses.
+The VisitScotland website (see here) contains useful guidance pertaining to various types of accommodation, and contains advice on how many households are permitted to stay where.